What Is 55kg In Stones

 Q1: Why are there two different systems of weight measurement?

 A1: The metric system (SI units) is a more modern, coherent system designed for ease of use and consistency.
-The imperial system has a longer history, evolving over time with varying units and definitions.
+In real terms, the imperial system has a longer history, evolving over time with varying units and definitions.
 While the metric system is internationally preferred, the imperial system remains in use in some countries due to historical reasons and cultural familiarity.

 Q2: Are there online converters for weight?